 Elimination of Community Benefits Section.
 The Community Plan contains a general policy goal of creating a community benefits program, which would offer projects additional density or easing of various development standards (such as setbacks, parking, height, or others) in exchange for the provision of community benefits, potentially including affordable housing, public recreational space, or other benefits.
-However, since adoption of the Community Plan, the state Density Bonus Law has superseded this program, and all residential projects receive significantly greater density and guaranteed reductions in development standards by default.
-As the community benefits program is no longer able to be implemented, it would be eliminated from the Community Plan.
+However, since adoption of the Community Plan, the State Density Bonus Law has superseded this program, and all residential projects receive significantly greater density and guaranteed reductions in development standards by default.
+As the community benefits program is no longer able to be implemented, the proposed amendments would be eliminated from this section of the Community Plan.

-Elimination of duplicative standards.
+Elimination of Duplicative Standards.
 The Community Plan and the zoning regulations contain various identical standards, including those governing parking, setbacks and stepbacks.
-Typically, General Plan/Community Plan standards include base density, allowed uses, and various other more general standards, goals and policies, but not exact development standards, which are incorporated in the zoning regulations.
-The amendments would retain maximum density, FAR, and height in the

-Community Plan, but eliminate the other standards from Tables 2.1, .2.2 and 2.3, incorporating them exclusively in the zoning regulations, for consistency with County practice.
-Various design standards included in Chapter 7 of the Community Plan are also replicated in the revised Chapter 29 and would be deleted from the Plan.
-The full proposed amendments to the Community Plan are shown in Attachment C.
+Typically, General Plan/Community Plan standards include base density, allowed uses, and various other more general standards, goals and policies, but not precise development standards, which are provided by the zoning regulations.
+The proposed amendments would retain maximum density, FAR, and height in the Community Plan, but eliminate the other standards from Tables 2.1, .2.2 and 2.3, incorporating them exclusively in the zoning regulations, for consistency with County practice.
+Various design standards included in Chapter 7 of the Community Plan are also replicated in the revised Chapter 29 and therefore the proposed amendments would delete the duplicative standards from the Plan.
+The full proposed amendments to the Community Plan are shown in Attachment D.